 every Parent wants to hear?

 Caesar has a creative gift and each Sunday directs our choirs and plays the Organ, piano, harpsicord and/or the oboe.
 We often have guest musicians and jazz offerings, and other varieties of music.
 Our United Church Choir rehearses Thursdays at 7:30pm at the meeting house (corner of Temple & Elm).
-Come on down and give it a try.
-Our Handbell Choir: Rehearsals are most Tuesdays at 5:30pm at the meeting house.
-Rehearsals last about an hour and it is a fun time of music-making and ringing.
-And, yes, there are the occasional pizza parties too!
+Come on down and give it a try!

-Our Children and Youth Ministries work with our clergy to nurture the spiritual development of the children and adolescents in the Church and is responsible for religious education programs at United Church which include: Church School, confirmation classes, child care and fellowship opportunities for children and youth.
-For more information about our Youth Education Programs contact: Pastor Bonnie at 203-789 x104.
+Our Children and Youth Ministries work with our clergy and other UCC clergy to nurture their spiritual development.
+Children and adolescents are both welcome in separate programs.
+The program offers religious education including: Church School, confirmation classes, child care and fellowship opportunities and trips and community service projects.
+For more information about our Youth Education Programs contact: Deacons@unitednewhaven.org.

 Our Committee for Outreach Ministries works in conjunction with our clergy to inform the Church of our Christian concerns at home and abroad; and to encourage the Church and its members to exhibit Christian social concern in the world.
 They allocate our budgeted funds to worthy causes and carry out projects that enable the Church to further the Kingdom of God on local, national and international levels.
-Some of the many community organizations we support include:
+Some of the more than 100 community organizations that we have supported include:

 - Numerous "Twelve Step" Substance Abuse Groups